xeolabs/actorjs/README.md

 }
 ```
 Note that the root actor has no ID - each time we include one of these components, we're creating a separate instance of it,
-which will get it's own ID.
-Then configure ActorJS with the base directory where our JSON components live:
+which will get its own ID.

+Next, configure ActorJS with the base directory where our JSON components live:
 ```javascript
 ActorJS.configure({
     includePath:"includes/"
 });
 ```
-Now create a stage and add an instance of our actor type.
-See how the ```type``` property resolves to our AMD
+Now create a stage and include the component.
+See how the ```include``` property resolves to our JSON file:
-module.
-You can configure ActorJS to use slashes to delimit paths, but I found that dots just look nicer and have a more
  objecty-feel.
 ```javascript
 var stage = ActorJS.createStage();